PrincySingh7/Selenium_projects/README.md

-# Selenium_projects
+# Selenium_Automation_Projects

-This is the selenium end-to-end projects
+This repository showcases a collection of Selenium automation projects developed using Java.
+These projects are designed to demonstrate automated browser testing, web interaction, and UI validations for dynamic web applications.